Q-code-unique/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The tenth script prints the result of POWER divided by DIVIDE, followed by a new line.
 The eleventh script displays the result of BREATH to the power LOVE The twelveth script converts a number from base 2 to base 10.
+The thirteenth script prints all possible combinations of two letters, except oo.